Poggecci/INSO-GH-API-QUERY/README.md

 1. On the main branch of your repository, create a file named `gh_metrics_config.json`.
 2. Populate the .json file with the following fields:

+- `version` : Version of the config used for the project.
+The latest version is `2.0`.
 - `projectName` : Name of the Github Project associated with your repository. **Must** also be the name of the team on Github (case-sensitive).
 - `managers` : a list of the GitHub logins (usernames) that belong to the managers (case-sensitive).
 - `milestones` : a nested JSON object mapping each milestone's name to its details including: